hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `port` -
   (Optional)
   The port to the page to run the check against.
-Will be combined with host (specified within the MonitoredResource) and path to construct the full URL.
+Will be combined with `host` (specified within the [`monitored_resource`](#nested_monitored_resource)) and path to construct the full URL.
 Optional (defaults to 80 without SSL, or 443 with SSL).

 * `headers` -
   (Optional)
   The list of headers to send as part of the uptime check request.
-If two headers have the same key and different values, they should be entered as a single header, with the value being a comma-separated list of all the desired values as described at https://www.w3.org/Protocols/rfc2616/rfc2616.txt (page 31).
+If two headers have the same key and different values, they should be entered as a single header, with the value being a comma-separated list of all the desired values as described in [RFC 2616 (page 31)](https://www.w3.org/Protocols/rfc2616/rfc2616.txt).
 Entering two separate headers with the same key in a Create call will cause the first to be overwritten by the second.
 The maximum number of headers allowed is 100.

 * `path` -
   (Optional)
   The path to the page to run the check against.
 Will be combined with the host (specified within the MonitoredResource) and port to construct the full URL.
-If the provided path does not begin with "/", a "/" will be prepended automatically.
-Optional (defaults to "/").
+If the provided path does not begin with `/`, a `/` will be prepended automatically.
+Optional (defaults to `/`).

 * `use_ssl` -
   (Optional)